 A baby who is well attached is more able to drain the breast well.

-Breast compressions to help your baby get more milk.
+While they are feeding, you can use breast compressions to help your baby get more milk.

 Occasionally there is a medical reason why a baby may have a poor sucking action or that a mother may not make enough milk.
 Call the breastfeeding helpline and have a chat with a breastfeeding counsellor.